cxengage/cxengage.github.io/README.md

 If you have any further questions about this or anything below, do not hesitate to reach us by creating a ticket, or e-mailing CxEngage Support at [support@cxengage.com](mailto:support@cxengage.com).

 ## Listener
+A Listener is a CxEngage Service that integrates with a 3rd Party service to receive events.
+Currently, we have a Datasift Listener and a Salesforce Listener.

+For example, if you have a Datasift stream that monitors tweets for your company, you can connect that stream to CxEngage via a Listener

+## Receiver

+A Receiver is a CxEngage Service that you can send events to get processed by CxEngage.
+Events are sent in JSON format.

 ## Endpoint

 ## Tenant